Virus (wrestler): Working as a trainer

-Over the years Amezquita has worked as one of the main trainers for CMLL's wrestling school in Mexico City and thus has hand a hand in training a number of men, women and Mini-Estrellas that work for CMLL or for other Mexican wrestling promotions.
-Beyond running the school during the day his training continues on CMLL's shows where he uses his rudo role to help younger, inexperienced or lower ranked wrestlers gain more in-ring experience and further their training.
-Some of the wrestlers he has a significant hand in training includes Mini-Estrellas Acero, Aéreo, Mercurio and Pentagoncito, female wrestlers Goya Kong, Lady Afrodita and Skadi.
-He also helped train several of the male wrestlers currently working for CMLL include Blue Panther Jr., El Cuatrero, Disturbio, Flyer, Gran Guerrero, Black Panther, Pólvora, Puma, Sanson, Soberano Jr., Star Jr., Tiger and more.
+Over the years.
+Amezquita has worked as one of the main trainers for CMLL's wrestling school in Mexico City and thus has had a hand in training a number of men, women and Mini-Estrellas that work for CMLL or other Mexican professional wrestling promotions.
+Beyond running the school during the day, his training continues on CMLL's shows where he uses his rudo role to help younger, inexperienced or lower ranked wrestlers gain more in-ring experience and further their training.
+Some of the wrestlers he has a significant hand in training includes Mini-Estrellas Acero, Aéreo, Mercurio and Pentagoncito, as well as female wrestlers Goya Kong, Lady Afrodita and Skadi.
+He also helped train several male wrestlers including Blue Panther Jr., El Cuatrero, Disturbio, Flyer, Gran Guerrero, Black Panther, Pólvora, Puma, Sansón, Soberano Jr., Star Jr., Tiger and more.

 Through his behind-the-scenes role as a trainer, Amequita also got the opportunity to act as the on-screen coach a team of participants for CMLL's En Busca de un Ídolo tournament in 2013, 2014 and 2015, helping them not only improve their wrestling skills but also their stamina, wrestling characters and interactions with the crowd.
-In 2013 his team consisted of Misterioso Jr., Vangelis, Sangre Azteca and Tiger.
-For 2014 his group consisted of Guerrero Negro Jr., Hechicero, Star Jr. and Super Halcón Jr. and in 2015 he trained a group consisting of Boby Zavala, Disturbio, Esfinge, and Flyer.
-In 2013 Virus team member Vangelis won the tournament, and in 2015 "Team Virus" member Boby Zavala won the tournament.
+In 2013, his team consisted of Misterioso Jr., Vangelis, Sangre Azteca and Tiger.
+For 2014, his group consisted of Guerrero Negro Jr., Hechicero, Star Jr. and Super Halcón Jr., and in 2015, he trained a group consisting of Boby Zavala, Disturbio, Esfinge, and Flyer.
+Vangelis won the tournament in 2013, as well as Zavala in 2015.